Julia Domna

 Died 217 AD

-Julia Domna was born at Emesa in Syria, but traveled to Rome as a young woman in 173 AD.
-In Rome Julia met the general Septimius Severus who was a fanatic about astrology.
+Julia Domna was born at Emesa in Syria but traveled to Rome as a young woman in 173 AD.
+In Rome, Julia met General Septimius Severus who was a fanatic about astrology.
 Upon learning that her astrological chart foretold that she would marry a great king, Septimius decided that he would marry her in 187 AD.
 Julia became Septimius’ second wife.
 In 188 AD she bore him a son who would ultimately become the future Emperor Caracalla.
 The following year a second son was born whom they named Geta.

-Julia’s dominant character, a trait among most women in her family, did little to solve the bitter childhood disputed between her two sons.
-Upon the death of her husband, both Caracalla and Geta were made joint Emperors.
+Julia’s dominant character, a trait among most women in her family, did little to solve the bitter childhood dispute between her two sons.
+Upon the death of her husband, both Caracalla, and Geta were made joint Emperors.
 This proved to be a situation that Caracalla did not wish to tolerate.
 Julia tried to solve the disputes between her two sons without success.
-The palace was even divided in two in an effort to keep her sons apart from each other.
-But in 217 AD, Julia stoodby and watched Caracalla murder his brother in her personal apartment and Geta died in her arms.
+The palace was evenly divided in two in an effort to keep her sons apart from each other.
+But in 217 AD, Julia stood by and watched Caracalla murder his brother in her personal apartment and Geta died in her arms.

 Following the murder of Geta, Julia found her influence to be seriously lacking when it came to dealing with her insane and vengeful son Caracalla.
 Nonetheless, Julia continued to take part in government, advising her son whenever possible.
-In 217 AD, she was at Antioch in Syria when word came that Caracalla had been assassinated and that Macrinus was now emperor.
-Julia either died naturally or killed herself by a voluntary abstinence from food.
+Finally, in 217 AD, she was at Antioch in Syria when word came that Caracalla had been assassinated and that Macrinus was now emperor.
+Julia either died naturally or killed herself by the voluntary abstinence from food.

 Julia Domna’s sister, Julia Maesa, eventually instigated a revolt in Emesa against the usurper Macrinus in favor of her grandson Elagabalus in 218 AD.